How To Configure a Linux Service to Start Automatically After a Crash or Reboot

 This series gives practical examples of and teaches the theory behind making your applications run like services.
 It explores the init systems of System V, Upstart, and systemd from the perspective of service startup.

-September 4, 2015In this second part of the tutorial about starting Linux services automatically, we'll take a step back and explain init processes in more detail.
+September 4, 2015In this second tutorial about starting Linux services automatically, we'll take a step back and explain init processes in more detail.
 You should gain a good understanding of how they control a daemon's start-up behavior.
-We'll see how to do this from three different init modes: System V, Upstart, and systemd.
+We'll see how to do this from three different init systems: System V, Upstart, and systemd.